compsocialscience/summer-institute/2020/bay_area/index.md

 Participation is restricted to Ph.D. students, postdoctoral researchers, and untenured faculty within 7 years of their Ph.D.
 Most participant costs during the workshop, including housing and most meals, will be covered, and most travel expenses will be reimbursed up to a set cap.
 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
 About thirty participants will be invited, and participants are expected to fully attend and participate in the entire two-week program held at UC Berkeley.

-Application materials are due Friday, April 24, 2020.
+Application materials are due Friday, May 1, 2020.